Choose your settings

 Should you pay off your mortgage quickly or add to your savings?

-Buying a home is one of the biggest purchases of our lives.
+Buying a home is probably one of the biggest purchases of our lives.
 And since the total amount of interest paid over the life of a mortgage can be considerable, it may be tempting to pay off your mortgage faster to pay less interest.

 Why pay off your mortgage faster?